ska-telescope/ska-oso-pht-ui/docs/src/TitlePage.rst

 Additional Notes
 ================

-- This guide assumes you're already logged in to PPT.
+- This guide assumes you are already logged in to PPT.
 - The content remains the same regardless of your user context.
 - Remember to save your progress regularly using the "Save" button.
-- The "Submit" button will only become active when all required information is entered and validated.
+- The "Submit" button will only become active when all required information is entered and validated against the capability of the current cycle.

 .. admonition:: Confirmation Summary